Josephdada01/alx-system_engineering-devops/0x01-shell_permissions/README.md

 the chmod u+x execute file
-chmod u+x,g+x,0+r give permission to user and owner to excute file give permission to the owner,group owner and others
+chmod u+x,g+x,0+r give permission to user and owner to excute file give permission to the owner,group owner and others chmod 007 give permission to other users only